microsoft/VFSForGit/Readme.md

 ## What is GVFS?

 GVFS stands for Git Virtual File System.
-GVFS virtualizes the file system beneath your git repo so that git and all tools see a fully hydrated repo, but GVFS only downloads objects as they are needed.
-GVFS also manages git's sparse-checkout to ensure that git operations like status, checkout, etc., can be as quick as possible.
+GVFS virtualizes the file system beneath your git repo so that git and all tools see what appears to be a normal repo, but GVFS only downloads objects as they are needed.
+GVFS also manages git's sparse-checkout to ensure that git operations like status, checkout, etc., can be as quick as possible because they will only consider the files that the user has accessed, not all files in the repo.

 GVFS is still in progress, but it is available here for anyone to try out.
 Feel free to send us feedback, bug reports, suggestions, and pull requests!

 ## Building GVFS

-* Install Visual Studio 2015 Community Edition or higher, and include the C++ language (https://www.visualstudio.com/downloads/)
+* Install Visual Studio 2017 Community Edition or higher (https://www.visualstudio.com/downloads/).
+Include the ".Net desktop development" and
+"Desktop development with C++" workloads, as well as the following additional components:
+  * .Net Framework 3.5 development tools
+  * C++/CLI support
+  * VC++ 2015.3 v140 toolset
+  * Windows 10 SDK (10.0.10240.0)
 * Install InnoSetup 5.5.9 or later (http://www.jrsoftware.org/isdl.php) to its default location (or you'll have to change the path in `GVFS.csproj` post-build step to match)
 * Create a folder to clone into, e.g. `C:\Repos\GVFS`
 * Clone this repo into the `src` subfolder, e.g. `C:\Repos\GVFS\src`
-* Open `src\GVFS.sln` in Visual Studio
+* Open `src\GVFS.sln` in Visual Studio.
+Do not upgrade any projects.
 * Build `GVFS.sln`

 ## Testing GVFS